bwmcadams/blog-old/_posts/2013-01-17-Distributing_Akka_Workloads_And_Shutting_Down_After.markdown

 class SystemKillingRouterOverwatch extends Actor {
   val log = Logging(context.system, this)

+  val simpleRouter = context.actorOf(Props[SimpleActor].withRouter(FromConfig()),
+                                     name = "simpleRoutedActor")

+  val simpleActor = context.actorOf(Props[SimpleActor], name = "simpleActor")

-  // Setup watching of our other two actors override def preStart() {
+  // Setup our other two actors, so we supervise context.watch(simpleRouter) context.watch(simpleActor)
-    context.watch(RoutedPoisonerWithShutdown.router)
-    context.watch(RoutedPoisonerWithShutdown.simpleActor)
-  }

   def receive = {
     case Terminated(corpse) =>
-      if (corpse == RoutedPoisonerWithShutdown.router) {
+      if (corpse == simpleRouter) {
         log.warning("Received termination notification for '" + corpse + "'," +
           "is in our watch list.
 Terminating ActorSystem.")
         RoutedPoisonerWithShutdown.system.shutdown()
       } else {
         log.info("Received termination notification for '" + corpse + "'," +
           "which is not in our deathwatch list.".format(corpse)) }
   }

-}
 {% endhighlight %}

-During the startup of the Actor (via the `preStart()` lifecycle method), we grab the references for two other actors and ask for Akka to `watch()` them.
+During the startup of the Actor , we setup our other two actors (automatically making us their supervisor) and ask for Akka to `watch()` them.
 In the case that we see a `Terminated` message, which will contain an `ActorRef`, we compare the `corpse`'s body; if it is the Router, we shutdown the `ActorSystem`.
 If not, we can keep on going.

-The body of `RoutedPoisonerWithShutdown` is just a tweak of what we've been building already, including poisoning an extra Actor to test termination, and setting up our overwatch:
+Within the `SystemKillingRouterOverwatch`, below `receive()`, we've also added code to run through the test routines, which are just a tweak of what we've been building already, including poisoning an extra Actor to test termination:

 {% highlight scala linenos %}
-object RoutedPoisonerWithShutdown extends App {
-  val system = ActorSystem("SimpleSystem")
-  val router = system.actorOf(Props[SimpleActor].withRouter(FromConfig()),
-                              name = "simpleRoutedActor")
-  val simpleActor = system.actorOf(Props[SimpleActor], name = "simpleActor")
-  // Start him after the others so their refs are available and he can grab 'em (lazy code) val overwatch = system.actorOf(Props[SystemKillingRouterOverwatch])
+def receive = // ...

-  router !
+simpleRouter !
 Broadcast(Message("I will not buy this record, it is scratched!"))

 simpleActor !
 Message("If there's any more stock film of women applauding, I'll clear the court.")

 simpleActor !
 PoisonPill

-  for (n <- 1 until 10)  router !
+for (n <- 1 until 10) simpleRouter !
 Message("Hello, Akka #%d!".format(n))
-  router !
+simpleRouter !
 Broadcast(PoisonPill)
-  router !
+simpleRouter !
 Message("Hello?
-You're looking a little green around the gills...") // never gets read
+You're looking a little green around the gills...") // never gets read }
+{% endhighlight %}

+The body of our `main` method is now just a startup of our `ActorSystem` and the overwatch actor
+{% highlight scala linenos %}

+object RoutedPoisonerWithShutdown extends App {
+  val system = ActorSystem("SimpleSystem")
+  val overwatch = system.actorOf(Props[SystemKillingRouterOverwatch], name="overwatch")

 }
 {% endhighlight %}